nuuuwan/news_lk3_data/README.md

 *2024-03-02 09:28:16* · [`adalk`](https://www.ada.lk/picture_story/රුසියානු-යුද-නැවක්-කොළඹ-වරායට/10-408379) · `si`

-*The Russian Naval Cruiser Varryag, led by Captain 2nd Rank Vasicievich and Captain 1st Rank Vasicievich, visited Colombo for an official visit, including meetings with Sri Lankan officials and visits to various locations.
-The ship is set to depart on March 3, 2024.*
+The Russian Naval Cruiser Varryag, led by Captain 2nd Rank Vasicievich and Captain 1st Rank Vasicievich, visited Colombo for an official visit, including meetings with Sri Lankan officials and visits to various locations.
+The ship is set to depart on March 3, 2024.

+🟩

 The Russian Naval Cruiser Varryag arrived at the port of the Colombo port for an official visit to the Port of Sri Lanka.